ADYDesigns/BambuAFE/README.md

 - **Active Carbon** - This is doing the majority of the work here and is the most important part.
 You can buy loose active carbon from multiple sources such as a pet store but I went with one made for air filtration: https://www.amazon.com/dp/B0CFCKFPHR
   * Note: Most active carbon should be washed and fully dried before being used.
 Check the instructions on the packaging.
 - **Filter Bag** - A bag to hold the active carbon: https://www.amazon.com/dp/B09HQFZXSY
-- **Misc Hardware** - 10x M3x6 self tapping screws, 8x M4x30 screws & washers, and a USB to Micro USB cable to connect the ESP32 directly to your computer for programming.
+- **Misc Hardware** - 10x M3x6 self tapping screws, 8x M4x30 screws, and a USB to Micro USB cable to connect the ESP32 directly to your computer for programming.
 - **Optional - Pre-Filter** - We are pulling from the exhaust which should already be filtered on a Bambu printer but is here in case you want to use this on a different printer or enclosure, as it will help keep dust and particles out of the active carbon.
 Almost any thin filter material will do: https://www.lowes.com/pd/Frost-King-Common-15-in-x-24-in-x-0-1875-in-Actual-15-in-x-24-in-Washable-Cut-To-Fit-Air-Filter/1196229
 - **Optional - Potentiometer** - A 10k potentiometer to manually control the fans.
 See the "Setting up Manual Mode" section:  https://www.amazon.com/MTDELE-Potentiometer-Variable-Resistor-Connector/dp/B0D93WJJTR